Education

 Roger Neill is associate professor of music in composition: music scoring for visual media at the Indiana University Jacobs School of Music.

-Neill is a dedicated educator and academic.
-He studied composition and flute at the University of Southern California before earning an A.M. and a Ph.D. in Music Composition from Harvard University, where he studied under Earl Kim, Donald Martino, Bernard Rands, and Ivan Tcherepnin.
-Passionate about developing curricula for game and film music composition, he has mentored emerging composers and fostered interdisciplinary collaborations between music, technology, and media.
+A dedicated educator and scholar, Neill studied composition and flute at the University of Southern California before earning the A.M. and Ph.D. in Music Composition from Harvard University, where he studied with Earl Kim, Donald Martino, Bernard Rands, and Ivan Tcherepnin.
+He is deeply committed to curriculum development in film and game music and to mentoring emerging composers through interdisciplinary collaboration across music, technology, and media.

 Articles, playlists, and more information may be found at rogerneill.com.